-➤ Normal Supplies the South Bridge voltage as required.
+▶ Normal Supplies the South Bridge voltage as required.
 (Default)

-► +0.1V ~ +0.3V Increases South Bridge voltage by 0.1V to 0.3V at 0.1V increment.
+\rightarrow +0.1V ~ +0.3V The adjustable range is from +0.1V to +0.3V.

 → CPU NB VID Control

 Allows you to set the CPU Northbridge VID voltage.
 Auto sets the CPU Northbridge VID voltage as required.
 The adjustable range is dependent on the CPU being installed.
 (Default: Normal)